Theodore Roosevelt National Park/Maah Daah Hey Trail

 The North Unit, accessible from U.S. Highway 85 south of Watford City, has taller buttes and is heavily forested in places.
 The beauty and allure of the North Unit draws visitors year‐round for sweeping vistas of this designated wilderness.

-In addition to the park trails, the Maah Daah Hey Trail offers more than 100 miles of non‐motorized single track through the Badlands.
+In addition to the park trails, the Maah Daah Hey Trail offers 144 miles of non‐motorized single track through the Badlands.
 Recognized as one of the top mountain biking trails in the U.S., the trail offers campsites every 20 miles that include camping spurs, potable water, hitching rails, picnic tables, fire rings and accessible toilets.

 Theodore Roosevelt National Park and the Maah Daah Hey trail are both open year‐round, with guided trail rides and primitive camping available inside and outside the park.